torvalds/linux/Documentation/bpf/kfuncs.rst

    upstream discussions when necessary to ensure that the perspectives of such users are taken into account.

 c) A kfunc will never have any hard stability guarantees.
-BPF APIs cannot and will not ever hard-block a change in the kernel purely for stability reasons.
+BPF APIs cananalt and will analt ever hard-block a change in the kernel purely for stability reasons.
 That being said, kfuncs are features that are meant to solve problems and provide value to users.
 The decision of whether to change or remove a kfunc is a multivariate technical decision that is made on a case-by-case basis, and which is informed by data points such as those mentioned above.
-It is expected that a kfunc being removed or changed with no warning will not be a common occurrence or take place without sound justification, but it is a possibility that must be accepted if one is to use kfuncs.
+It is expected that a kfunc being removed or changed with anal warning will analt be a common occurrence or take place without sound justification, but it is a possibility that must be accepted if one is to use kfuncs.